Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation: Numerical Simulations

 which corresponds to the static Green’s function of the Laplace equation in three dimensions.
 In this case, the kernel models a classical potential operator describing steady-state interactions such as electrostatic or gravitational forces, with long-range influence and no oscillatory behavior.
 We examine the scenario with the equispaced helical source points \( \{x_i\} \) and the non-equispaced target points \( \{y_j\} \) on the sheet, both are randomly shuffled and remain unorganized.

 \textit{Geometry Learning.} We apply our proposed method to recover the intrinsic structure from the permuted kernel matrix and reorganize it accordingly, revealing the underlying geometric correspondence between the source and target domains.
-For Algorithm~\ref{alg:questionnaire}, the initial affinity matrix \( W_X \) is computed using a Gaussian kernel, \( W_X(i, j) = \exp\left(-\frac{\|x_i - x_j\|^2}{2\sigma^2}\right), \) where \( \sigma = \textup{median}_{x_i, x_j \in X} \|x_i - x_j\|_2 \).
+For Algorithm~\ref{alg:questionnaire}, the initial affinity matrix \( W_X \) is computed using a Gaussian kernel, \( W_X(i, j) = \exp\left(-\frac{\|x_i - x_j\|^2}{2\sigma^2}\right), \) where \( \sigma = \textup{median}_{x_i, x_j \in X} \|x_i - x_j\| \).
 The multiscale trees \( \mathcal{T}_X \) and \( \mathcal{T}_Y \), along with the corresponding tree-based affinities \( W_{\mathcal{T}_X}^{\mathrm{EMD}} \) and \( W_{\mathcal{T}_Y}^{\mathrm{EMD}} \), are used to guide the construction of hierarchical partitions and to determine the ordering via a space-filling curve in Algorithm~\ref{alg:affinity_ordering}.
-As shown in the right panel of Figure~\ref{fig:spiral_plan}, which visualizes the clustering structure of \( \mathcal{T}_X \) and \( \mathcal{T}_Y \) for \( \nu = 10 \) and \( N = 512 \), our approach successfully uncovers the intrinsic spatial arrangement of both the helical and planar geometries.
-Figures~\ref{fig:potential_matrix}, ~\ref{fig:acoustic_matrix1}, and ~\ref{fig:acoustic_matrix10} illustrate the corresponding kernel matrices before and after organization by Algorithm~\ref{alg:questionnaire}, for the potential operator case with \( \nu = 0 \), the acoustic wave case with \( \nu = 1 \) and \( \nu = 10 \), respectively.
+As shown in the middle and the right panel of Figure~\ref{fig:spiral_plan}, which visualize the clustering structure of \( \mathcal{T}_X \) and \( \mathcal{T}_Y \) for the Green function and the Helmholtz kernel with $\nu=1$, respectively.
+Our \texttt{QFFT} approach effectively uncovers how the helical and planar components interact as encoded within the kernel data matrix.
+Rather than relying on the extrinsic physical coordinates, which may not align with the kernel's behavior, our method reorganizes the rows and columns of the interaction matrix into a highly structured, analytical form.
+Figures~\ref{fig:potential_matrix} and ~\ref{fig:acoustic_matrix1} illustrate the corresponding kernel matrices before and after organization by Algorithm~\ref{alg:questionnaire}, for the potential operator and the acoustic wave.
 The reorganized matrices reveal pronounced local regularity and smooth, blockwise structure, highlighting the effectiveness of the learned geometry in organizing the data.

-\textit{Kernel Factorization.} We consider \( \nu = 0, 1, \) and \( 10 \) to evaluate the performance of our proposed method for the potential operator and for the acoustic wave operator at both low and high frequencies.
-For each setup, we apply Algorithm~\ref{alg:compression} to factorize the corresponding kernel.
-For the butterfly factorization, we initiate the skeletonization process at the finest level \( \ell \) of the tree \( T_X \) such that the maximum number of columns per block satisfies \( \max_k |V_k^\ell| \leq 16 \).
-The precision of each interpolative decomposition (ID) is fixed at \( \varepsilon = 10^{-10} \) for all values of \( \nu \).
-For the eGHWT-based factorization, the threshold is set to \( \varepsilon = 10^{-3} \) for the potential operator (\( \nu = 0 \)) and \( \varepsilon = 10^{-2} \) for the acoustic wave kernels (\( \nu = 1 \) and \( \nu = 10 \)).